conan-io/docs/packaging/testing.rst

            self.run(os.sep.join([".","bin", "greet"]))

-This file is very similar to the previous one, the one that generated the packages, but with a few
+This file is very similar to the previous one (the one that generated the packages) but with a few
 differences:

-- It doesn't have a name and version, cause we are not creating a package yet, not needed
+- It doesn't have a name and version, because we are not creating a package yet, so it's not necessary.
-- It defines a ``requires`` field, that points to our package
+- It defines a ``requires`` field, that points to our package.
-- It creates a ``cmake`` information file about the requirements (include directories, etc)
+- It creates a ``cmake`` information file for the requirements (include directories, etc).
-- The ``package()`` and ``package_info()`` methods are not required, as we are not creating a package.
+- The ``package()`` and ``package_info()`` methods are not required, since we are not creating a package.
-- The ``test()`` method specifies which binaries have to be run
+- The ``test()`` method specifies which binaries have to be run.

 .. note::

    These tests are very different from the library unit or integration tests, which should be more comprenhensive.
-These tests are "package" tests, and validate that the package is properly created, and package consumers will be able to link against it and reuse it.
+These tests are "package" tests, and validate that the package is properly created, and that package consumers will be able to link against it and reuse it.

 Finally, the **CMakeLists.txt** is totally equivalent to what we have seen before: